GSA/idmanagement.gov/_implement/distribute-fcpca.md

 # Step 5 - Distribute intermediate certificates

-{% include alert-success.html content="<b>Depending on agency configurations, you might need to distribute these certificates to systems and applications</b>.
-This page will help you understand <a href=\"#do-i-need-to-distribute-the-intermediate-ca-certificates\">when to distribute the intermediate CA certificates</a>, <a class=\"usa-link usa-link--external\" href=\"#which-certificates-do-i-need-to-distribute\">which certificates to distribute</a>, and <a href=\"#how-do-i-distribute-the-intermediate-ca-certificates\">recommended solutions</a>.
-This page also lists <a class=\"usa-link usa-link--external\"  href=\"#certificates-issued-by-the-federal-common-policy-ca-g2
-\">intermediate CA certificate details</a>, including download locations." %}
+{% include alert-success.html content="**Depending on agency configurations, you might need to distribute these certificates to systems and applications**.
+This page will help you understand [when to distribute the intermediate CA certificates](#do-i-need-to-distribute-the-intermediate-ca-certificates), [which certificates to distribute](#which-certificates-do-i-need-to-distribute), and [recommended solutions](#how-do-i-distribute-the-intermediate-ca-certificates).
+This page also lists [intermediate CA certificate details](#certificates-issued-by-the-federal-common-policy-ca-g2), including download locations." %}

 ## Do I Need to Distribute the Intermediate CA Certificates?